 Next one on our list is a scale that will help you to stay really motivated during your weight loss program or just living a healthy lifestyle and it also provides a satisfying level of accuracy.
 It will work perfectly not only for sports people but also for those who need more professional weight and for future moms as well.Read more

 So if you want to sync the scale with Quardio app, the scale uses Bluetooth and Wifi technology.
 However, some users had big problems with connecting with the scale.
 There was a problem with sending the data from the scale to the phone, but these cases weren’t numerous.
 There are rechargeable batteries that will last for a year before the next recharging.

 Users praised this scale for accuracy.
 No matter if it was body fat, BMI or just an average weight, it worked well.
 These smart scales were tested, the users step on the scale, got a result and then change the surface, and it still displayed the same effect.

 The funny thing about this scale is the single feedback mode.
 When you track your progress, instead of numbers, special smileys are displayed. .The brand claims that it will help to focus on progress and was adored by little users.
 However, if you want to check your weight and other metrics, all the numbers appear.
 The display is visible; the letters are significant.

-From now, you will know whether you’re losing weight or you’re gaining muscles.
+You will know whether you’re losing weight or you’re gaining muscle.
 The scale helps to measure the weight, of course, BMI, the percentage of muscles, bone mass, water and body fat.
 The scale also easily recognizes the members of the family.
 The memory also helps to remember each user favorite mode.
 The scale has also special pregnancy mode for future moms.
 QardioBase 2 is one of the best smart scales on our list.